-Illinois signs agreement to advance Brandon Road project to stop Asian carp
+Illinois signs agreement to advance Brandon Road project to stop invasive carp

-Michigan providing $8 million toward project to build gauntlet of technologies blocking Asian carp from the Great Lakes
+Michigan providing $8 million toward project to build gauntlet of technologies blocking invasive carp from the Great Lakes

 Marc Smith, Great Lakes Regional Policy Director for the National Wildlife Federation, issued this statement in response: